kevinclark/snake3/README.md

     Best match: tornado 2.2.1
     ...

-4. Go ahead and launch the snake program with the `run` script:
+Now go ahead and launch the snake program with the `run` script:

     ~/projects/snake3$ ./run
     Server started.

-5. Open `snake.html` in Chrome; you should see just a single "H" in the middle of the screen.
+Open `snake.html` in Chrome; you should see just a single "H" in the middle of the screen.
 This is your snake!

-6. Finally, open `snake.py` in your editor; this is where we'll write your Python code!
+Finally, open `snake.py` in your editor; this is where we'll write your Python code!
 Here's what it looks like now:

     from canvas import *